balderdashy/sails-docs/concepts/Policies/Policies.md

 Policies can be used for anything: HTTP BasicAuth, 3rd party single-sign-on, OAuth 2.0, or your own custom authorization/authentication scheme.

+> NOTE: policies apply **only** to controller actions, not to views.
+If you define a route in your [routes.js config file](http://beta.sailsjs.org/#/documentation/reference/sails.config/sails.config.routes.html) that points directly to a view, no policies will be applied to it.
+To make sure policies are applied, you can instead define a controller action which displays your view, and point your route to that action.

 ### Writing Your First Policy